Iyasu2/Electronic-Government-Services/README.md

 We warmly welcome contributions to enhance and extend the functionality of EGOV.
 Feel free to submit issues, feature requests, or pull requests.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as needed.

 ## Contact

 For any inquiries or support, please contact [abell.demere@gmail.com](mailto:abell.demere@gmail.com).